swinowz/Discord-Reminder-Bot/README.md

 ### Show commands
 `!usage`

-#Update 19/09/2024
-Revamped the bot
-Removed all type, no need to specify anymore ( default and only one now is the old "reminder" ) The reminders will be sent when there's 14,7,3,1 and less than 1 days remaining Each commands are now split into multiple "modules" so it's easier to create/read the code Changed commands to make them smaller
-Bot will now add a check emoji instead of sending a message ( keeping the chat clean ) Bot will create an event when adding a homework
-New delete command, will delete both the homework AND the discord event Changed the json formatting, which allows the use of the bot in multiple servers The bot will send the reminders in the system channel ( server settings > overview and choose the channel ) Added gitignore file
-Cleaned requirement.txt
-Multiple fixes I forgot since I didnt write the readme before

-TODOLIST
-Fix small bugs
-Fix ratelimit or get around it / limit the commands usage Add a command for settings (
+## TODO List

+- **Fix Small Bugs**: Address minor issues and improve stability.
+- **Rate Limit Handling**: Fix or find a workaround for rate limits; limit command usage if necessary.
+- **Settings Command**: Add a command to manage settings, including:
-    Switching reminders language from french to english Only allows commands to specific roles / perms
+    - Switching reminder language from French to English.
-)
+    - Restricting command usage to specific roles or permissions.
-Add a command to automatically set the reminder channel, instead of havign to configure a system channel in discord
+- **Automatic Reminder Channel Setup**: Add a command to automatically set the reminder channel ( -1 user action )

+## Update 19/09/2024

+- **Revamped the Bot**
+- **Simplified Event Types**: Removed all types; the default and only type is now the old "reminder". ( so no event and daily types anymore )
+- **Enhanced Reminder Schedule**: Reminders will be sent at 14, 7, 3, 1, and less than 1 day remaining.
+You'll be able to configure this in the future
+- **Modular Commands**: Commands are now split into multiple modules for easier code management.
+- **Commands**: Commands are shorter for simplicity.
+- **Clean Chat**: The bot will now add a check emoji instead of sending a message.
+- **Event Creation**: The bot will create an event when adding a homework assignment.
+- **Improved Delete Command**: will remove the reminder AND the event
+- **JSON**: Updated formatting to support multiple servers.
+- **System Channel Reminders**: Change from channel id to this ( find it better)
+- **Added .gitignore**
+- **Cleaned requirements.txt**
+- **Fixes**